-Over the last twenty years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
+Over the last twenty-five years, Zubatkin has had the privilege of partnering with the Museum on its major capital projects and other master planning initiatives.
 This work has included assisting AMNH in developing the overall process and timeline for their temporary exhibit projects, as well as providing overall exhibit management services.
 Individual projects have included:

 • Body Art: Marks of Identity

 • Butterfly Vivarium